 We have now had a view of the vocal ligaments, and we have seen by what means their tension is altered.
 As, however, in a state of repose the ligaments diverge behind, they must be brought parallel to each other before they are ready for the production of sound.
-In order te explain how this is done let us imagine that we have cut off that part of the pyramids which is standing out above the vocal ligaments (Pl.
+In order to explain how this is done let us imagine that we have cut off that part of the pyramids which is standing out above the vocal ligaments (Pl.
 IX., p.
-45), and let us now have a look at these parts from above.
+57), and let us now have a look at these parts from above.
 You see the ligaments (Pl.
 XII., A, 1, 2), a section of the pyramids (Pl.
 XII., A, 3, 4), and uniting these an elastic band (Pl.
 XII., A, 5).
-These parts are commonly called the "glottis," and anatomists distinguish a ligamentous glottis formed by the vocal ligaments, and a cartilaginous glottis formed by the pyramids.
+These parts are commonly called the "glottis," and anatomists distinguish a ligamentous glottis formed by the vocal liga-